Information and Media Technology

 We have not yet reached the stage where the percentage of the university operating budget for computer technology as a utility is sufficient to support computers for part-time student staff.

-It is recognized that there may be a need for a part-time student staff to have a computer.
+It is recognized that there may be a need for a part-time student staff member to have a computer.
 Until strategic planning incorporates computers for this group as a whole, requests are individually reviewed.
 It is preferred to have these requests follow the normal procedures for operational budgets.
-For those needs not in the normal budget cycle, a formal request can be made by filling out the Computer Request form and submitting the completed form, signed by the requestors respective Vice President or Dean to the IMT Support Desk.
+For those needs not in the normal budget cycle, a formal request can be made by filling out the Computer Request form and submitting the completed form, signed by the requestor’s respective vice president or dean, to the IMT Support Center.

 The formal request must include the following: